junxit/us-congress-bills-110/metadata.md

 - 2007-12-05 — Ms. Velazquez moved to suspend the rules and pass the bill.
 - 2007-12-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H14223)
 - 2007-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H14223)
+- 2007-12-06 — Received in the Senate, read twice.
+- 2007-12-07 — Cleared for White House.
+- 2007-12-07 — Message on Senate action sent to the House.
+- 2007-12-07 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S15037)
+- 2007-12-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S15037)